 Kunozan Toshogu is a Shinto shrine dedicated to Tokugawa Ieyasu, founder of the Tokugawa shogunate and famously known as one of the three unifiers of Japan.

 He was buried at Kunozan Toshogu (thus making this shrine the first Toshogu shrine), though his remains were thereafter buried at the other more famous Nikko Toshogu.
 There are many Toshogu shrines in Japan, all of which are dedicated to Tokugawa Ieyasu.

 Tokugawa Hidetada, the third son of Tokugawa Ieyasu ordered for the shrine to be built on Mount Kuno (Kunozan in Japanese) fulfilling Ieyasu’s will.
-He wanted to be buried here in Suruga, near to Sunpu Castle which he had spent his retirement days in.
+He wanted to be buried here in Mt Kuno of Suruga, near to Sunpu Castle which he had spent his retirement days in.
 In his will also, he asked that the funeral should be held in Zojoji in Edo, a monument to be erected in Daiju-ji in Mikawa (today’s Okazaki), and a small shrine to be built on Mt.
 Nikko a year after his death.

 Enshrined is Tosho-Daigongen, the deified spirit of Tokugawa Ieyasu.
 The secondary kami enshrined here are the spirits of Toyotomi Hideyoshi and Oda Nobunaga, both enshrined later during the Meiji era.

 The shrine adopts the gongen-zukuri (or ishi-no-ma zukuri) architecture, in which the honden (main hall) and haiden (worship hall) is connected under the same roof in the shape of an H.